dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ---
 layout: post
 title: "Angular 5 Release: What’s New?"
-description: "Angular 5, also known as pentagonal-donut brings some new features to the popular JavaScript framework for building mobile, desktop and web applications.
+description: "Angular 5 brings some new features to the popular JavaScript framework for building mobile, desktop and web applications.
 Learn what's new in Angular!"
 date: 2017-11-10 08:30
 category: Technical Guide, Angular, Angular 5
 design: